-- advising businesses in the entertainment, media, design, and fashion industries;
+- advising businesses and entrepreneurs in the entertainment, media, tech, design, and apparel industries;

 - dealing with trademark, copyright, licensing, and other intellectual property matters;

-- forming, merging, selling, and dissolving business entities; and
+- forming, merging, selling, and dissolving business entities.

-Before forming Heraty Hall in January of 2002, Quinn worked in the Intellectual Property and Information Technology departments of Greenberg Traurig, a big fat international law firm.
+Before forming Heraty Hall, Quinn worked in the Information Technology and Intellectual Property departments of Greenberg Traurig, a big fat international law firm.

 While attending law school, Quinn worked as a Legislative Analyst for Robert Morgenthau in the Manhattan DA's office, as well as in the litigation department of Lehman Brothers, an international investment bank.